 Gary Grant is one of the UK’s leading licensing barristers.
-He is top-ranked in both of the major independent legal directories (Legal 500 and Chambers Guide) where he is described as “The go-to counsel for licensing matters” and “Star Individual: just brilliant – hard working, determined to win and a very eloquent advocate, one of the best”.
+He is top-ranked in both of the major independent legal directories (Legal 500 and Chambers Guide) where he is described as “The go-to counsel for licensing matters” and “Star Individual: just brilliant – phenomenal intellect and superb advocate, yet unstuffy in his approach.” .

 In addition to his licensing expertise, Gary has a wealth of experience in the criminal courts at all levels up to and including the House of Lords/Supreme Court.
 Consequently, he is frequently instructed in cases at the frontier of both licensing and criminal law that require expertise in both.

 Gary has 25 years’ experience at the Bar dealing with complex and important cases in all areas of licensing.
 They include many of the most hard-fought and high-profile licence applications, reviews and appeals involving the country’s leading nightclubs, bars, restaurants, hotels, taxi operators, sex entertainment venues, sporting and entertainment arenas, gambling operators (online and land-based), cinema groups, museums, theatres, markets, street carnivals and music festivals.

 His clients have ranged from the Tate Modern to Hard Rock Café and Pacha nightclub, from the Commissioner of the Metropolitan Police to Spearmint Rhino, and from McDonald’s to Sir Terence Conran’s and Alan Yau’s restaurants.
 He recently obtained a 5am premises licence for a new London nightclub, a result that Time Out magazine described as “a landmark ruling…unprecedented”.

 As a true “independent” he represents the trade (from sole-traders to multi-national PLCs), residents, police forces and local authorities.
 This broad experience enables Gary to employ his insights to the advantage of all his clients at tribunals ranging from local Councils through to the Supreme Court.
 He has a reputation for pursuing his clients’ interests with fierce independence, skill, tenacity and integrity.